Wrongful Death Lawyers For Compassionate Legal Representation in San Diego County

 Why file a wrongful death claim?
 To regain financial stability and seek accountability and justice after a tragic accident.
 The attorneys at Garmo & Garmo, LLP are here to help your wrongful death claim succeed.

 By filing a wrongful death claim, you can recover funeral and burial expenses, medical and hospital bills, and past and future lost income, as well as compensation for the value of household services and loss of love, community, attention, affection, moral support, and guidance.
-For more information and compassionate representation, please call Garmo & Garmo, LLP at 619-441-2500 for a free consultation or send us a message for a complimentary case evaluation.
+For more information and compassionate representation, please call Garmo & Garmo, LLP at 619-441-2500 for a complimentary case evaluation.
 We handle California wrongful death claims in El Cajon and throughout East County.